neilhwatson/nustuff/README.md

-nustuff
+nustuff Neil's unfinished stuff
 =======

-Miscellaneous collection of scripts and rc files.
+A collection of miscellaneous scripts and rc files.